LovesTha/LovesTha.github.io/_posts/2007-02-26-this-saturday.markdown

 slug: this-saturday
 title: This Saturday
 wordpress_id: 212
-categories:
-- Constructed
-- Limited
+tags:
-- Magic The Gathering
+- constructed
-- Northern Magic
+- limited
-- Northern Magic Event
+- magic
-- Two Headed Giant
+- nm
 ---

 I got back from spending a few days in Darwin for work on Saturday night, I will assure everyone though that there is very little chance of me moving to Darwin.
 It is much to humid for me.